lauren-gabaldon/js-code-quiz/README.md

 Once the game is started a timer begins counting backwards from 60 seconds, however it's functionality isn't called to stop once the questions end, but does end once timer hits zero.

 a score board with the users initials are also not displayed once the quiz ends as of yet.
-I am continuing testing my own knowledge in creating these functionalities to the page but as of yet, I haven't formulated them to work quite yet.

-I hope in the time being the questions are both helpful even in their simplicity while also providing a light hearted laugh